History of Suresnes: Fourth Republic

 From 1947 to 1956, a community of Danish artists, including Robert Jacobsen and Richard Mortensen, moved into part of painter Louis-Olivier Chesnay's villa at 20 Rue de la Tuilerie.
 The site was later demolished to make way for low-cost housing.
 Pierre-Marie Deparis and Tristan Hédoux, teachers at Paul-Langevin High School, have written a book about this art-historical episode, La Maison des Artistes danois de Suresnes (2017).

 Plaque on Rue Raymond-Cosson, in tribute to the mayor in office from 1953 to 1956.

 In June 1953, Raymond Cosson was elected mayor.
-He built the Jacques-Decour town for the elderly, with a home and restaurant.
+He built the Jacques-Decour town for older people, with a home and restaurant.
 He also reaffirmed his support for Jean Vilar's theatrical venture.
 Raymond Cosson also developed the Wilson kindergarten and took part in the reconstruction of the Fouilleuse district, against a backdrop of demographic growth, where he felt that each of the commune's major districts (cité-Jardin, Plateau Nord, Verdun, République) should now include social facilities (notably schools) and places of worship.
 On June 20, 1954, the municipal museum reopened.
-In 1955, young people from Suresnes are sent to a vacation camp in Évian-les-Bains, continuing the tradition of municipal camps in Le Grand-Bornand (where Suresnes owns a chalet), Ile d'Oléron, Carnac and Lamoura.
+In 1955, young people from Suresnes were sent to a vacation camp in Évian-les-Bains, continuing the tradition of municipal camps in Le Grand-Bornand (where Suresnes owns a chalet), Ile d'Oléron, Carnac, and Lamoura.
 Raymond Cosson died in office and was succeeded by Marcel Legras in December 1956.
 A schoolteacher, then an accountant, and a former adviser to Henri Sellier, he had helped to set up the first social security funds and had joined the Resistance.
-In the space of a decade, 1,028 housing units were built in the Carnot-Gambetta, Cité-Jardin, and Plateau-Nord districts, schools were enlarged, and plans were launched to build the Raguidelles and Cottages school complexes.
+Over a decade, 1,028 housing units were built in the Carnot-Gambetta, Cité-Jardin, and Plateau-Nord districts, schools were enlarged, and plans were launched to build the Raguidelles and Cottages school complexes.
 In 1957, a new post office was inaugurated on the corner of Rue Gabriel-Péri and Rue Fizeau, with the former premises on Rue Carnot becoming a Social Security annex.